devvity/Roblox-Mass-Ignore/README.md

-# Roblox-Mass-Ignore
+# Roblox Mass Ignore Friends
-This javascript code goes into your console and ignores all your friends.
+This is javascript code that goes into your console which automatically ignores all your friends, very simple script.

 ## Steps